Phulkian dynasty: Historical

-Members of the Phulkian dynasty claimed descent from Hem, a younger son of Rawal Jaisal Singh, the founder and first ruler of the Kingdom of Jaisalmer (r.
-1156–1168), who migrated to the present-day Malwa region in Punjab.
-The dynasty further traces its lineage to Rao Bhati, a 3rd-century Hindu monarch.

 The rulers of the Phulkian states shared a common ancestor, the 17th-century Chaudhary Phul Sidhu-Brar, also known as Baba Phul (1627–1689).
 Baba Phul was the grandson of a Sikh of Guru Hargobind named Mohan.
 Mohan founded the settlement of Mehraj in 1627, named after his great-grandfather, Mehraj.
 In 1631, it is claimed that Mohan once sought the assistance of the sixth Sikh guru against hostile neighbours, who provided military help in the form of 500-men.
 Another tale connects Phul to the Sikh gurus: it is said that Phul and his brother Sandli were once blessed by Guru Har Rai after being presented to the guru as two starving orphans by their uncle Kala.
 Sikhs believe the blessing of Guru Har Rai bestowed on the young Phul allowed his descendants to found dynasties and become prosperous rulers.